trogy/Geared/README.md

 # Geared
-Welcome to Geared the Lightweight Easy to use framework by Trogy.NZ
+Welcome to Geared the Lightweight Easy to use proceedural PHP framework by Trogy.NZ